This article has links to products and services we love, which we may make commission from.

 4. White Strand of the Monks Beach

-In the north of the island, there is a series of white sand beaches and dunes past Iona Abbey, which unfortunately we didn’t have time to visit.
+In the north of the island is a series of white sand beaches and dunes near Iona Abbey, which, unfortunately, we didn’t have time to visit.

 It is also a muse for many artists.